What’s a good

 RegressIt: free Excel add-in for linear regression and multivariate data analysis

 Any regression analysis (or any sort of statistical analysis, for that matter) ought to begin with a careful look at the raw material: the data.
-Where did it come from, how was it measured, how many observations are available, what are the units, what are typical magnitudes and ranges of the values, and very importantly, what do the variables look like?
+Where did it come from, how was it measured, is it clean or dirty, how many observations are available, what are the units, what are typical magnitudes and ranges of the values, and very importantly, what do the variables look like?
 Much of your brain is devoted to the processing of visual information, and failure to engage that part of your brain is like shooting in the dark.
+Visual analysis helps you to identify systematic patterns as well as unusual events and data errors.

-The data file for this example consists of 52 weeks of average-price and total-sales data for a small chain of supermarkets whose pricing policies are centrally controlled.
+The objective of this analysis will be to explain and predict how the quantity of weekly sales of a popular brand of beer depends on its price at a small chain of supermarkets.
+The data file contains 52 weeks of average-price and total-sales records for three different carton sizes: 12-packs, 18-packs, and 30-packs.
 (This is real data, apart from some very minor adjustments for the 30-packs.)
 One of the first things to consider in assembling a data set for regression analysis is the choice of units (i.e., scaling) for the variables.
 At the end of the day you will be looking at error measures that are expressed in the units of the dependent variable, and the model coefficients will be measured in units of predicted change in the dependent variable per unit of change in the independent variable.
 Ideally these numbers should scaled in a way that makes them easy to read and easy to interpret and compare.
 In this analysis, the price and sales variables have already been converted to a per-case (i.e., per-24-can) basis, so that relative sales volumes for different carton sizes are directly comparable and so that regression coefficients are directly comparable for models fitted to data for different carton sizes.
 The first few rows of the data set (in an Excel file) look like this:

 The column headings were chosen to be suitable as descriptive variable names for the analysis.
 The value of 19.98 for PRICE_12PK in week 1 means that 24 cans of beer cost $19.98 when purchased in 12 packs that week (i.e., the price of a single 12-pack was $9.99), and the value of 223.5 for CASES_12PK means that 447 12-packs were sold (because a case is two 12-packs).